-Method: Women were randomly allocated to either diclofenac sodium or placebo suppositories (Anusol), using a random - number table.
-Treatment packs contained two, diclofenac sodium 100 mg and diclofenac sodium 50 mg suppositories or two placebo suppositories, The first (diclofenac sodium100mg or placebo) was inserted when suturing was completed, and the second (50 mg diclofenac sodium or placebo) 12 hours after birth.
-Women were asked to indicate their degree of perineal pain at 24 hours after birth, using 10 cm visual analogue scale.

-Main outcome measure: Pain score at 24 hours after birth.
+Women were randomly allocated to either diclofenac sodium or placebo suppositories (Anusol), using table.
+Treatment packs random - number а contained two, diclofenac sodium 100 mg and diclofenac sodium 50 mg suppositories or two placebo suppositories, The first (diclofenac sodium 100mg or placebo) was inserted when suturing was completed, and the second (50mg diclofenac sod--ium or placebo) 12 hours after birth.
+Women were asked to indicate their degree of perineal pain with different activities (resting/ walking/ sitting and squatting) 24 hours after birth, using visual analogue scale.
+Main outcome measure was overall pain score at 24 hours after birth.

-Results: A total of 169 women were recruited, with 84 randomized to diclofenac sodium suppositories and 85 to placebo.
-Women in the diclofenac sodium group were significantly less likely to experience pain within 24 hours of delivery (percentage of mean pain score reduction, 45%, P < .001) compared with those who received placebo.
+A total of 169 women were recruited, with 84 randomized to diclofenac sodium suppositories and 85 to placebo.
+Women in the diclofenac sodium group were significantly less likely to experience pain within 24 hours of delivery (percentage of mean pain score reduction, 45%, P < .001) with different activities compared placebo.

-Conclusions: The use of rectal diclofenac sodium is a simple and effective method of reducing the pain experienced by women following perineal trauma within the first 24 hours after childbirth.
+The use of rectal diclofenac sodium is a simple and effective method of reducing the pain experienced by women following perineal trauma within the first 24 hours after childbirth.